Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)

 4. UN examines the government

-- The examination took place in Geneva on 26 February 2019 (video of the examination).
+- The UN examination took place in February 2019 (video of the examination)

 5. UN publishes recommendations